Lucasdfg07/Blog_Lucas_Fernandes/README.md

 The main features of the application are:
  - Publish Posts.
- - Lear a lot of information <3
+ - Learn a lot of information <3

 ## Links